joaohf/telemetry_metrics_riemann/README.md

 Supervisor.start_link(children, ...)
 ```

-This reporter formats a telemetry metric to [riemann event](http://riemann.io/concepts.html) and sends using the `client`.
+This reporter formats every metric from telemetry to [riemann event](http://riemann.io/concepts.html) and sends using the `client`.
 A `client` means any supported riemann client.
 Currently the following riemann clients is supported:

  * [riemannx](https://github.com/hazardfn/riemannx)